211115-UTA-NET/MikeW-P1/Project-1.md

 * (optional: has a default store location to order from)

 #### order
-* has a store location
+* has a store location - Done
 * has a customer
 * has an order time (when the order was placed)
 * can contain multiple kinds of product in the same order